Last updated: February 15, 2021

 The cookies we may use on the Crrowd Platform may be categorized as follows:

-Tracking cookies can measure the reach of our website.
+Analytics cookies can measure the reach of our website.
 Due to the set cookie we can e. g. track which website was visited before our website was accessed and how our website was used.
 We use this data e. g. to evaluate our campaigns or to optimize our website.

 Technically-required cookies are necessary for the smooth functioning of our website (for example, to apply security settings for the website).